rightscale-cookbooks/rightscale_tag/README.md

 # Usage

-On a RightScale server, add `rs-machine_tag::default` to the run list.
+On a RightScale server, add `rightscale_tag::default` to the run list.
 This will use the `node['rightscale']['instance_uuid']` attribute to create the `server:uuid` tag and the `node['cloud']['public_ips']` and `node['cloud']['private_ips']`values  that come from the Ohai cloud plugin to pupulate the `server:public_ip_X` and `server:private_ip_X` tags (where `X` is 0, 1, etc.).

-The `rs-machine_tag::monitoring` recipe should be placed in the run list after a recipe setting up `collectd` or equivalent to send monitoring data to RightScale or, alternatively, used with `include_recipe` at the end of a recipe doing that.
+The `rightscale_tag::monitoring` recipe should be placed in the run list after a recipe setting up `collectd` or equivalent to send monitoring data to RightScale or, alternatively, used with `include_recipe` at the end of a recipe doing that.